 The amount of data transferred from the origin server to Cloudflare within a certain period of time.
 Origin bandwidth is the sum of all EdgeResponseBytes where OriginResponseStatus doesn’t equal 0.

-A request served from the origin server.
+An origin request is a request served from the origin server.

 Relevant terms: request